Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 14. Field of Dreams (1989)

 But the Court of Dreams, taken from W.P.
-Kinsella’s novel Shoeless Joe is not about athleticism or winning a day.
+Kinsella’s novel Shoeless Joe, is not about athleticism or winning a day.
 It is a matter of believing in the magic of sports.

-A story of fathers and sons, of hard work to play, of breaking through the real world’s troubles to play a catch-up game.
-In other words, it is about baseball, which is the only sport that can turn the Iowa cornfield into a tiny piece of the sky.
+In other words, it is about baseball, the only sport that can turn the Iowa cornfield into a tiny piece of the sky.

 Of course, Kevin Costner and James Earl Jones’ buddy’s religious trip is sympathetic; American entertainment is nothing but emotions.